Skip to Main Content

 Kendrick Lamar: A Resource Guide

-Kendrick Lamar is a prominent African American musician and activist who was awarded the 2018 Pulitzer Prize in Music.
+Kendrick Lamar is an influential American musician and writer.
 This guide provides access to interdisciplinary Library of Congress and external resources related to Lamar.

 Introduction